-Lisanne studied cultural anthropology and worked as a quality manager at an importing company called Trabocca in Amsterdam.
-Her partner is from Argentina.
-She is fluent in Spanish.
-She is also the mother of one child.
+They are led by Lisanne, based in Amsterdam, and Theadros, based in Peru.
+Lissane studied cultural anthropology and worked as a quality manager at the Amsterdam importer Trabocca.
+Her partner is from Argentina, and she herself is fluent in Spanish.
+She is also a mother of one child.
+Read more about Lisanne in this interview.

 A few months ago, I started researching on the internet to find producers in Peru that I could approach.
 I stumbled upon Cultivar on a social networking site while researching.
 They immediately struck a chord with me in the whirlwind of information.
 I could relate to their philosophy, the fact that they are my generation, and their startup mindset.
 Most importantly, I was simply excited when I imagined working with them.
 It also just so happened that they were based in Peru and the Netherlands.
 I immediately made a contact and met up with Lisanne at a cafe in Amsterdam.